olohmann/azure-hands-on-labs/labs/08_testing/testing.md

 1. Change `ResourceGroupName` to e.g. `CONTOSO_RG_LAB_030` (whatever resource group was assigned to you).

-1. There are additional settings needed for each of the three stages ('Dev', 'QA' and 'Production'), which is why all three are currently marked with a red explanation mark.
+1. There are additional settings needed for each of the three stages ('Dev', 'QA' and 'Production'), which is why all three are currently marked with a red exclamation mark.
 We will start from left to right and fix all of them.

     ![AzDevOps](./media/04-az-devops.png)